lab11/raspberrypi-cc2520/README.md

 The TinyOS code requires a library for the low level BCM2835 GPIO from http://www.open.com.au/mikem/bcm2835/.
 Download and compile it on the RPI as instructed on the website.
-In order to cross compile tinyos code on your machine you also need the library and headers on your local machine.
+In order to cross compile TinyOs code on your machine you also need the library and headers on your local machine.
 To build this on your local machine: